chavarera/PythonScript/Data_Structure_In_Python/String/BasicOfStrings.md

  ```
  #### 2. Negative Indexing -:one: -:two: -:three::
-- Python supports using negative numbers to index into a string: -1 means the last char, -2 is the next to last, and so on.
+- Python supports  negative numbers to index a string: -1 means the last char, -2 is the next to last, and so on.
 - In other words -1 is the same as the index len(s)-1, -2 is the same as len(s)-2.
 Example:
  ```python